-We engage in property development projects whereby either we or the original land use rights owner are responsible for resettlement operations including compensation and resettlement of affected local residents, demolition of existing structures and clearing of land of the relevant areas.
-For 2014, 2015, 2016 and the six months ended June 30, 2017, we had not encountered any material difficulties with respect to our resettlement operations.
-Please refer to the section headed "Risk Factors - Risks relating to our business - we engage in resettlement operations that involve the resettlement of existing residents and the resettlement process may be delayed or not be completed as planned, and as a result our land acquisition and development process may be materially and adversely affected" in this offering memorandum.
+We engage in property development projects whereby either or the original land use rights owner are responsible for resettlement operations including compensation and resettlement of affected local residents, demolition of existing structures and clearing of land of the relevant areas.
+For 2016, 2017 and 2018, we have not encountered any material difficulties with respect to its resettlement operations.
+Please refer to the section headed "Risk Factors - Risks relating to our business - We engage in resettlement operations that involve the resettlement of existing residents and the resettlement process may be delayed or not be completed as planned, and as a result the land acquisition and development process may be materially and adversely affected" in this offering memorandum.
 Details of our resettlement project are set out below.